gabays/Cours_COSME_2019/Partie_3/XSL_3.md

 the ``<xsl:variable>`` element, which allows you to store a value and associate it with a name.»

 Tidwell, D. (2008). *XSLT: Mastering XML Transformations.* 2nd ed.
-O’Reilly Media.
+O’Reilly Media, p.167.

 En XSL, on utilise donc la fonction ``<xsl:variable>``.
 Une variable est  **nécessairement** identifiée à l'aide d'un attribut ``@name``.